lpontes8/swapi-movies/README.md

-A guide of Star Wars Movies using the Star Wars Api: https://swapi.dev/.
+a simple info-table about Star Wars Movies using the Star Wars Api: https://swapi.dev/.

 'Next' and 'previous' buttons to browse the information of movies that are disabled when reaching the last or first movie respectively.